syedhamidali/syedhamidali/README.md

-## Welcome to my GitHub Page

-If you are interested in Urdu Poetry, visit https://hamidkashmiri.com
+I believe there are answers in the sky.